National Deaf Center Director Stephanie Cawthon wrote this opinion originally published by The Hill.

 1. Deaf students have not been prepared with the knowledge and skills that are needed to succeed after high school.

-2. Deaf individuals are only half as likely to complete a bachelor’s degree, with gaps in some states reaching upwards of 25 percent.
+2. Deaf people are only half as likely to complete a bachelor’s degree, with gaps in some states reaching upwards of 25 percent.

 3. A total of 48 percent of working age deaf adults are in the labor force, compared with 72 percent of working age hearing adults.
 Of those deaf adults not working, the vast majority has left the labor force all together.